3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: AsymML

-At a high level, \AsymML{} starts with decomposing convolutional layers such that the computation involving sensitive information is performed in TEEs while the non-sensitive part is offloaded to GPUs.
-Specifically, the input of a convolutional layer, $X$, is decomposed into a privacy-sensitive part $\XT$ and a non-sensitive part $\XUT$ as shown in Figure~\ref{fig:AsymML_Decompose}.
-When the convolutions in GPUs and TEEs are completed, the outputs in GPUs, $\YUT$, are merged with the outputs, $\YT$, in TEEs, and then followed by a non-linear layer (and a pooling layer).
-The outputs of a non-linear layer will be then re-decomposed before proceeding to the next convolutional layer.
-During the whole forward/backward pass, the privacy-sensitive part in TEEs is never exposed to public environments, which effectively prevents crucial parts of data from being leaked.
+\AsymML{} decomposes compute-intensive and memory-intensive modules, especially convolutional layers in modern DNNs \cite{VGG, ResNet}, and then assigns each part to a suitable platform.
+At a high level, \AsymML{} starts with decomposing a convolutional layer such that the computation involving privacy-sensitive information is performed in TEEs while the residual part is offloaded to GPUs.
+Specifically, the input of a convolutional layer denoted by $X$ is decomposed into a low-rank part $\XT$ and a residual part $\XUT$ as shown in Fig.~\ref{fig:AsymML_Decompose}.
+The residual part $\XUT$ is then protected by adding a small noise as we discuss in Section \ref{sec:rankbound} to ensure privacy. \\ When the convolutions in GPUs and TEEs are completed, outputs from GPUs denoted by $\YUT$ are merged into TEEs denoted by $\YT$, and then followed by a non-linear layer (a pooling layer might be also needed).
+Outputs after a non-linear layer will be then re-decomposed before proceeding to the next convolution layer.
+During the whole forward/backward pass, the low-rank part in TEEs is never exposed, which effectively prevents crucial parts of data from being leaked.